rjmilac/sdev-theme/README.md

-**SDEV Theme Boilerplate Setup & Development**
+# SDEV Theme Boilerplate Setup & Development

-Download this repository.
+***Download this repository.
 Do not push here with your project.
+Remove git folder after downloading, then start your own project repository***

 ---